Lime91/rare-disease-analyser/README.md

 # Rare Disease Analyser

 The Rare Disease Analyzer (RDA) is a `R shiny` webapp that provides statistical methods for longitudinal data with a limited number of subjects.
 Data with these characteristics is encountered in studies on rare diseases, hence the name of the app.
-Currently, the set of statistical methods comprises of `nparLD` and selected `GPC` versions.
+Currently, the set of statistical methods comprises of `nparLD` and selected `GPC` variants.

 The RDA was developed over the course of the [EBStatMax project](https://www.ejprarediseases.org/funded-projects-demonstration-2/), which is a demo project funded by the European Joint Program on Rare Diseases.

 ## Install and Run with Docker (recommended)

-Assuming you have docker installed on your Linux system, open a terminal, navigate to the repo root, and build an image from the provided Dockerfile with:
+Assuming you have docker installed on your Linux system, open a terminal, navigate to the repo root, and build an image from the provided Docker file with:
 `sudo docker image build -t rare-disease-analyser .`

 To run a new container from this image, type: